isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2191.md

 ---
-title: Xero Accounting software - PerfecTen Xero Refresher Package
+title: RealtyPromote Version 3.2 - RealtyPromote Package 5 up to 60
 permalink: /productivity-solutions-grant/solutionrepo/solution2191
 ---

 ### Description

-Xero is cloud based accounting solution designed for small businesses.
-Users can access Xero via mobile app and web-browser on desktop & smartphone anytime and anywhere.
+CommercePromote is a provider of enterprise cloud base PropTech platform that addresses the needs of the real estate industry.
+Our comprehensive solutions automate the workflow of businesses while providing the tools to market effectively to gain more profit

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/PerfectenCorporate20200832_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_CommercePromote_Annex_3_CR_wef_10_March_2022_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria